NVIDIA/mpi-acx/README.md

 * In-graph operations must be completed by a wait operation performed within a graph.

 * Partitioned operation start and wait operations currently must be performed on the CPU.

+* MPI-ACX currently does not support the MPI non-overtaking semantic.
+  `MPI_Isend` and `MPI_Irecv` operations are posted in an arbitrary order after they are enabled through their corresponding stream or graph.
+This will be fixed in a future release.

+# Author
+Jim Dinan, @jdinan jdinan at nvidia dot com